Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Thermalization

-Here, we compare $O_\text{DE} $ and $O_\text{ME} $ for two different quenches into the chaotic domain.
-We are particularly interested in the case where the LDOS of the initial state is not Gaussian and ETH becomes the main justification for thermalization.
+Our main focus here is on the validity of case (1).
+It is trivially satisfied in the scenario of full random matrices, since all eigenstates are just random vectors and so all $O_{\alpha \alpha}$'s are equivalent.
+But our interest is on realistic systems with two-body interactions, where chaotic eigenstates can exist only away from the edges of the spectrum.
+In this case, {\bf \em thermalization can happen if the energy of the initial state and the width of its LDOS fall inside the region of chaotic eigenstates of $\widehat{H}_F$}.

-\subsection{Local and global Quenches: Comparable Effects}
+\subsection{Local and Global Quenches: Comparable Effects}

-In Hamiltonian (\ref{ham}), we now fix $\varepsilon = 0.1 $ and deal with the subspace that has $L/3$ up-spins, implying dimension ${\cal D}=L!/[(2L/3)!(L/3)!]$ and ${\cal{S}}^z=-L/6$.
-Our system starts in an eigenstate of the initial Hamiltonian corresponding to the integrable XXZ model with a small defect on site 1:
+To further discuss the issue of thermalization, we consider two quenches that take the system into the chaotic domain.
+We deal with the spin Hamiltonian~(\ref{ham}) in the subspace that has $L/3$ up-spins, implying dimension ${\cal D}=L!/[(2L/3)!(L/3)!]$ and ${\cal{S}}^z=-L/6$.
+Our system starts in an eigenstate of the initial Hamiltonian corresponding to the integrable XXZ model with a small defect on site 1 of amplitude $\varepsilon = 0.1 $:

-Two quenches are then carried out: \begin{itemize} \item A local quench, where the perturbation is localized on a single site: $d_\text{I}= 0 \rightarrow d_\text{F} \neq 0$.
-The final Hamiltonian becomes a chaotic impurity model with NN couplings only,
+Two perturbations are then carried out: \begin{itemize} \item A local quench in space, where the perturbation is localized on a single site: $d_\text{I}= 0 \rightarrow d_\text{F} \neq 0$.
+The final Hamiltonian becomes the chaotic impurity model with NN couplings only,